ThibaultReuille/raindance/README.md

 raindance
 =========

-3D Engine written in C++11 (LLVM compatible) using OpenCL, GLUT, GLM and OpenCL
+3D Engine written in C++11 (LLVM compatible) using OpenGL ES, GLUT, GLM and OpenCL.